uclaacm/hack.uclaacm.com/posts/spring2021/year-in-review/index.md

 > _"Good times become good memories, but bad times make good lessons. " - Uncle Iroh_

 Although it is heavily debated whether or not 2020 even happened, there is no doubt Hack as a whole came out a little different from 2020 than we did going in.
 No longer were the days when we'd eat a meal together after workshops and have meetings in our president's living room.
-No longer were the times when we'd run into each other at the dining halls and have a meal together.
 No longer were the days we'd spend late crackhead nights together after our events and walk back to our rooms together in the early hours of the morning.

 Zoom university took all that away from us and presented us with a new set of challenges.
 Despite being oceans apart, we still worked together to make the best of what we had.
 There was a lot of experimenting and adjusting, but we eventually figured out how to make the virtual format work well for us.
 Here are just some of the things we learned this year: